 Newborn screening for sickle cell disease is mandated in all U.S. states.
-Carrier screening is recommended for individuals belonging to high-risk populations (eg, individuals of African, Southeast Asian, and Mediterranean ancestry).
-Due to the high prevalence of hemoglobinopathies in certain populations and the difficulty of prenatal diagnosis, testing before conception is recommended, if possible, to optimize reproductive decision-making.
+Carrier screening is recommended for individuals belonging to high-risk populations (eg, individuals of African, Southeast Asian, and Mediterranean descent).

 One of the following techniques may be used for initial screening: high-performance liquid chromatography (HPLC), thin-layer isoelectric focusing (IEF), or capillary electrophoresis (CE).
-Newborn screening is performed on dried blood spots, whereas whole blood is typically used for testing in children older than 1 year and adults.
-Specimens that test positive are retested via a second complementary technique (eg, with CE if the initial test used HPLC), and in infants, additional testing is performed on a second blood sample if sickle cell disease is suspected.
+Newborn screening is performed on dried blood spots, whereas whole blood is typically used for testing in adults and children older than 1 year.
+Specimens that test positive are retested via a second complementary technique (eg, with CE if the initial test used HPLC).
+In infants, additional testing is performed on a second blood sample if sickle cell disease is suspected.

 The first step in the evaluation of a suspected hemoglobinopathy is a CBC with peripheral smear evaluation.
 Polychromasia, spherocytes, schistocytes, sickle cells, Heinz bodies, or basophilic stippling may be present; however, the lack of any of these findings does not rule out hemoglobinopathies or thalassemias.

 Many hemoglobinopathies can be identified using electrophoretic (eg, CE) or HPLC techniques.
-At least two complementary techniques must be used in identification.
-Hemoglobin electrophoresis should not be repeated in patients who have a previous result and who do not require therapeutic intervention or monitoring of Hb variant levels.
+At least two complementary techniques must be used to identify the hemoglobinopathy.
+Hemoglobin electrophoresis should not be repeated in patients who have a previous test result and who do not require therapeutic intervention or monitoring of Hb variant concentrations.

 The diagnosis of sickle cell disease is established by identification of HbS, with or without another pathogenic beta globin variant, using an Hb assay.
 Carriers of sickle cell disease are also most commonly identified using Hb assays (either electrophoresis or HPLC).